frankiefy/CV/README.md

 ## Frankie Shaw

 I am a full stack junior web developer, proficient in Javascript, Ruby, Test Driven Development, Object Orientated Design and both front-end and back-end development.
 I recently graduated from Makers Academy.
-I chose not to go to university and to instead focus on something that I have a genuine interest in and that I could see myself doing for the rest of my life.
-From learning the basics to my final project I've enjoyed programming more than any other work I have previously done.
-Software development has given me the opportunity no other has to be creative and see my work as useful and important in the world.
+I chose not to go to university and to instead focus on something in which both I have a genuine interest and could see myself doing for the rest of my life.
+From learning the basics to my final project, I've enjoyed programming more than any other work.
+Software development has given me the opportunity no other has to be creative and to see my work as useful and important in the world.
-I am looking for a job where the work and my co-workers will help expand my knowledge while successfully delivering value for my employer.
+I am looking for a job where the work and my co-workers will help expand my knowledge while successfully delivering value for my employer and their clients.
 I think it is very important to be in a workspace where I would be given clear instructions on what is needed from me while also having the freedom to choose how I reach those goals.
-As a junior developer I value the understanding employers have that while I may not know everything right now, I am more than willing to find out!
+As a junior developer, I value the understanding employers have that, while I may not know everything right now, I am more than willing to find out!

 ## Skills